joshamoore/sti-test/readme.md

 # Description
-This application uses AngularJS, SASS, Bootstrap.
+This application uses AngularJS, SASS, Bootstrap and Google Fonts.
+The layout is based off of the wireframe.

 # Instructions